 So here’s a non-peer-reviewed theory of ASMR, to accompany the scientific one: as our social and work lives are increasingly dematerialized, the people of the Internet have found a way to psyche themselves into re-experiencing the sensation of having a body via YouTube clips of people pretending to care about them.
 ASMR is a way to feel intimate, bodily connection with other people while you’re home alone on the Internet.
 Talk about a hack.

 Get practical.
 Start with prayer, much prayer.
 How does God want you to handle this in your home?
 What will you allow and what won’t you?
 Get solid through prayer and God’s word on how you feel about this growing trend.

-Be Active.
-Be involved in their lives offline and online.
+Be active and involved in their lives offline and online.
 As they branch out be there to guide them and bring them back in as needed.

-Let’s give our kids the true “close and personal attention” that they crave and that virtual ASMR can never fulfil.
+Let’s give our kids the true “close and personal attention” that they crave and that virtual ASMR can never fulfill.
 Let’s be connected parents who lead them to Jesus.

 So now I’m curious.
 Are you aware of the growing ASMR trend?
 What are your thoughts?

 Talk to you soon!

 O Lord, You have pleaded the case for my soul; You have redeemed my life.
 Lamentations 3:56